IRS Forms

 Submission method that actually works

 Per the current IRS CI page, Part I is submitted by fax to 844‑253‑5613.
-The IRM also notes mail as an option for Part I submissions.
+Per IRM 9.5.11.9, mailing the form is not a valid submission path; the fax channel is the operative method.
 If you need more time later, you can request an extension by writing to the VDP email listed by CI after preclearance.
 Follow the most current instructions on the IRS page and in the form version you download.

 Practical tip, do a same‑day transmission with a file‑stamped cover page, then store the confirmation with your internal index so you can retrieve it in seconds.